hixair/Data-center-temperature-monitor/README.md

-*UPDATE : I added code for Olimex ESP32 (https://github.com/OLIMEX/ESP32-POE) with ethernet port as wifi was way too unreliable.
-I will update the case design as well.*

 # A Data Center Temperature Monitor
 A temperature monitor based on and ESP32 and DS18B20 sensors, that can be mounted in a server rack.